InseeFr/Trevas-TS/docs/en/packages/vtl-2.1-antlr-tools.md

 Download the library on npm:

 ```
-yarn add -D @inseefr/vtl-2.1-antlr-tools
+yarn add @inseefr/vtl-2.1-antlr-tools
 ```

 Import all the tools:

 ```
-import * as VTL20AntlrTools from '@inseefr/vtl-2.1-antlr-tools'
+import * as VTL21AntlrTools from '@inseefr/vtl-2.1-antlr-tools'
 ```

-Or import directly one by one:
+Or import the required objects directly one by one:

 ```
 import {